velentr/cobalt/README.md

 8 character hex string) and are grouped according to "boards".
 Each task is composed of a short description.

+Note that the API for the shared library is not yet stable, and should not be used.

 ## Dependencies
 There are no runtime dependencies (besides a C library).